ASAxLab/asaxlab.github.io/_portfolio/d_monisafe.md

 ---
 Autonomous or semi-autonomous systems are used in different application domains to simplify or assist human tasks.
 In this context, their behavior has to be verifiably safe.
-This project focuses on techniques for specifying and designing a supervisory safety unit to ensure the overall system’s safe behavior.
+This project focuses on techniques for specifying and designing a supervisory safety unit to ensure the overall system's safe behavior.
 This includes methods for run-time risk area generation and adjustment, situational hazard analysis and risk assessment, run-time technical system reliability assessment, and emergency behavior modeling are investigated.

 {:.list-inline}